kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests.md

 requests, even when the maximum number of long-lived streaming requests is reached.
 This approach helps balance the processing of different types of requests and maintains service availability across all request types.

+When rejecting streaming requests due to reaching the concurrency limit, intermediaries SHOULD respond with a 503 Service Unavailable error, accompanied with a connection_limit_reached Proxy-Status response header field ({{Section 2.3.12 of PROXY-STATUS}}).

 ## Rejecting Streaming Requests